 All volunteers and visitors are required to check-in at the front desk, obtain permission for visitation, and a visitor's pass.
+Volunteers will be limited to parents.
 Visitation by a non-enrolled child unaccompanied by his/her parent(s) or legal guardian is prohibited unless prior approval has been granted by the center's director.